seanshx/seanshx/README.md

-### Feel free to join my journey end explore the projects and tools developed by me 🌊🤙
+### Feel free to join my journey end explore the projects and tools developed by me during my learning process 🌊🤙

 <!--
 **seanshx/seanshx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.